fastlane/fastlane/README.md

 ```ruby
 beta_ipa "./latest.ipa"
 ```
-This will upload the ipa file to iTunesConnect and mark the uploaded build as Beta build.
+This will upload the ipa file to iTunes Connect and mark the uploaded build as Beta build.

 # Need help?
 - If there is a technical problem with ```Deliver```, submit an issue.
 Run ```deliver --trace``` to get the stacktrace.